 Highlights additionally consist of “gentler gems.”

-But even as chiles are well-represented, the menu is also chock full of gentler gemstones, consisting of a real stunner: the fish-flavored eggplant strips.
+But even as chiles are well-represented, the menu is also chock-full of gentler gemstones, consisting of a real stunner: the fish-flavored eggplant strips.
 Because it’s also regarded, Yu Xiang eggplant doesn’t contain any fish (a long story for once more).
-Rather, long Chinese eggplants, break up lengthwise, are stir-fried with floor red meat and a vinegary-sweet sauce, heavy with garlic and ginger.
+Rather, long Chinese eggplants, broken up lengthwise, are stir-fried with ground red meat and a vinegary-sweet sauce, heavy with garlic and ginger.
 This is one of the high-quality variations I’ve had in a while, singed to a tasty, caramelized crisp.

-The squirrel-shaped fish, so named for cross-hatch cuts made to its flesh, is fried and doused with a bold sweet-bitter, suffering no lack of sugar but thoroughly balanced.
+The squirrel-shaped fish, so named for cross-hatch cuts made to its flesh, is fried and doused with a bold, sweet-bitter sauce, suffering no lack of sugar but thoroughly balanced.
 And a section of “ironwork” dishes consists of a hearty, homey providing of spareribs — slippery, smooth morsels paired with inexperienced beans in a thick, sweet, soy-ahead gravy and served with flat corn desserts.